Proflylab/EasyRP-GUI/README.md

 # EasyRP-GUI (Custom Discord Rich Presence with GUI)
 <img src="https://i.imgur.com/AH7sRwE.png" align="right">
 EasyRP-GUI is an easy program with graphical user interface to use the DiscordRPC library without any knowledge of programming.
 Instead just use this easy program.
-EasyRP-GUI is based on console program [EasyRP](https://github.com/Pizzabelly/EasyRP/) .

 ## Prerequisites
 - .NET Framework 4.6.1